KentuckyFriedTofu/KentuckyFriedTofu.github.io/cv.md

 * **Full Professor, Web Services and Multimedia Librarian** August 2022 - Present
-Ursula C. Schwerin Library, New York City College of Technology, CUNY Brooklyn, New York
+Ursula C. Schwerin Library, New York City College of Technology, CUNY<br>
+Brooklyn, New York
   * Develop, administer, and maintain the library’s cloud-based web server, containing a variety of different content management system driven websites.
   * Support research and information needs of 17,000+ students and faculty.